vmware/terraform-provider-nsxt/website/docs/index.html.markdown

 }

 ```
-The datasource above should be refered in network_id inside network_interface section for vsphere_virtual_machine resource.
+The datasource in the above example should be referred in network_id inside network_interface section for vsphere_virtual_machine resource.

 ## Feature Requests, Bug Reports, and Contributing